lucas5025/lucas5025/README.md

    💻 Full Stack Jr Developer

+👨🏻‍🎓 Complete degree in systems analysis and development.
-👨🏻‍🎓 Studying 4 period of analysis and system development.
+👨🏻‍🎓  Studying 1 period of Information System.

    In search of a junior programmer opportunity

-   learning lately: **JavaScript, ReactJS, React Native, NodeJS**
+   learning lately: **JavaScript, ReactJS, TypeScript**

 <div>
   <a href="https://github.com/lucas5025">